RobertEngen/lrts/README.md

         return service.a * service.b
 ```

-3. Run your code and synchronously wait for task completion
+3. Run your code and synchronously wait for task completion:
 ```python
 from lrts import ApplicationInformation, ClientApplication, ServiceResult from lrts.examples.services.mult_service import MultService